CDP vs. CRM: What’s the Difference?

 When Salesforce introduced its CRM product in the 2000s, it revolutionized how marketing and sales could keep track of their customers.
 A customizable, cloud application gave companies a whole new view into their customer relationships.
-Customer Data Platforms (CDPs) are poised to help companies take the next leap forward in customer experience – not only helping them understand a 360 degree view of customers better, but actually analyzing and predicting customer behavior.
+Customer Data Platforms (CDPs) are poised to help companies take the next leap forward in customer experience – not only helping them get a customer 360 degree view, but actually analyzing and predicting customer behavior.
 So what are the key differences between CRM and CDP that are driving this change?
 Here’s a quick primer….

 What is the definition of CRM and CDP?